bilalnaqvi7/Consulting-Projects-Portfolio/README.md

 ---

-## Projects (Deliverables + Frameworks + Files)
+## Projects (Deliverables + Frameworks + Files + Impact)

-> Each project has a .readme file which contains the project context, what was delivered, key frameworks used, the relevant files and the impact it delivered included in this repository.
+- Each project has a .readme file which contains the project context, what was delivered, key frameworks used, the relevant files and the impact it delivered included in this repository.

 ## Skills Demonstrated
 - Consulting problem-solving & structured thinking